Sports' Premium Funding

 All pupils get to experience less common sports, which generate interest and opportunity towards something new and stimulate interests in future pursuits.

 Sports' Holiday Clubs

-Premier Sports may host sports' holiday clubs in the February and June 2023 half-term holidays to increase access to sport and to improve the fitness of our pupils.
+Premier Sports may host sports' holiday clubs in the February and May/June 2024 half-term holidays to increase access to sport and to improve the fitness of our pupils.

 Improved stamina and fitness.

 Increased involvement in sport outside school for those who do not normally do anything active.